US stock indexes slide as China’s currency hits 11-year low

 Wall Street is coming off of its worst week of the year after President Donald Trump threatened more tariffs on Chinese goods just as both nations are trying to negotiate an end to the damaging trade war.

+“The Great China Trade Deal evaporated before our eyes last week and investors should stop hoping it back into existence,” Christopher Smart, head of the Barings Investments Institute, wrote in a report.

 Technology stocks took the worst hit in the early going as many of those companies stand to suffer more than other sectors if the trade war between the U.S. and China continues to escalate.
-Apple fell 3.% and Microsoft fell 2.4%.
+Apple fell 3.9% and Microsoft fell 2.5%.
+Apple has a significant supply chain in China and both companies get solid portions of revenue from that country.

 Investors fled to less risky holdings.
 Bond prices spiked and pushed yields on the benchmark 10-year Treasury down to 1.77% from 1.85% late Friday.
 The yield on the 2-year note dropped to 1.61%, down from 1.71%.
 Both were large moves.